Favourite

 by Alexandra Carlin

-BDK Parfums Vanille Caviar is an Eau de Parfum, created by Alexandra Carlin.
-The fragrance opens with Redcurrant Leaf and Calamus, settles into a heart of Osmanthus, Cacao Pod, and Vanilla, and dries down to a base of Labdanum and Peru Balsam.
+BDK Parfums Vanille Caviar is an Eau de Parfum launched in 2025, created by Alexandra Carlin.
+Vanille Caviar opens with Redcurrant Leaf and Calamus, settles into a heart of Cacao Pod, Osmanthus, and Vanilla, and dries down to a base of Labdanum and Peru Balsam.
+BDK Parfums's Vanille Caviar carries a Favourite verdict, a amber-led wear.

 This one's a divisive beast.
 Some adore its sophisticated, non-gourmand vanilla depth, while others recoil from what they perceive as a challenging, even 'fishy' scent.
 Definitely not a blind buy, but for those it clicks with, it's an addictive, unique vanilla experience.